chaoss/wg-evolution/focus-areas/community-growth/number-of-downloads.md

 # Number of Downloads

 ### This metric is a release candidate.
-To comment on this metric please see Issue [TBD](TBD).
+To comment on this metric please see [Issue #463](https://github.com/chaoss/wg-evolution/issues/463).
 Following a comment period, this metric will be included in the next regular release.

 Question: How many downloads occurred since the software artifact was released?